searchfe/makit/README.md

 )
 ```

-A pseudo rule targeting `bundle.js.rude.dep`, which contains the dependencies during the last run,
+A pseudo rule with `bundle.js.rude.dep` as target, the contents of which is the actual dependencies,
 will be generated for each `rude()`.